-Each round, white, bevelled-edged scored tablet, with "S" on one side, contains clomiphene citrate 50 mg.
+Each round, white, bevelled-edge, scored tablet, with "S" on one side, contains 50 mg of clomiphene citrate.

 If you have had no recent uterine bleeding, it may be started at any time.
 If bleeding occurs (spontaneous or progestin-induced) prior to therapy, clomiphene is started on or about Day 5 of the cycle.
+This cycle may be repeated 3 or 4 times.
 If ovulation does not occur in the first cycle after using the medication, a dose of 100 mg daily for 5 days can be used for the next cycle as directed by your doctor.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.